zmitchell/tinkering.xyz/content/posts/student-loan-simulator-part-1.md

 Our situation isn't the typical situation in which you have a handfull of loans that all start at the same time, so I was skeptical of any generally prescribed plan.
 With that in mind, I got to work.

 # Looking Ahead
 In the next part of this series, I'll describe the program I wrote to simulate the student loan payoff process.
-I'll also examine a few different cases, and how they play out.